-If the panels were on rooftop, the entire calculation would have been different.
-Rooftop energy production is much above the ones in balcony.
-A system in balcony definitely has limitations of its own.
+If the panels were on the rooftop, the entire calculation would have been different.
+Rooftop energy production is much above the ones on the balcony.
+A system in a balcony definitely has limitations of its own.

 The financial payback of the system is pretty long, due to the relatively small solar panel system.
 Considering the space constraints of a balcony, only that is feasible.

 Batteries are expensive and a balcony solar system includes batteries as well.
-That too account for the long payback period.
+That too accounts for the long payback period.

-Power generation from the panels in balcony will be limited as the number of panels are less and they have limited exposure to sun.
+Power generation from the panels in the balcony will be limited as the number of panels are less and they have limited exposure to the sun.
 There are certain tips for power production optimization.